pmq20/node-packer/README.md

 ## Usage

     nodec [OPTION]...
 ENTRANCE
-      -r, --root=DIR                   Speicifies the path to the root of the application -o, --output=FILE                Speicifies the path of the output file -d, --tmpdir=DIR                 Speicifies the directory for temporary files --make-args=ARGS             Passes extra arguments to make
+      -r, --root=DIR                   Specifies the path to the root of the application -o, --output=FILE                Specifies the path of the output file -d, --tmpdir=DIR                 Specifies the directory for temporary files --make-args=ARGS             Passes extra arguments to make
           --vcbuild-args=ARGS          Passes extra arguments to vcbuild.bat
           --npm=FILE                   Specifies the path of npm